 9. Nuts

 Nuts, no matter the variety, can cause significant stress on the teeth due to their ultra-firm shelling and outer layers.
-In fact, biting down hard on a nut can elicit a splintering effect, causing fractures or breaks in your teeth.
+In fact, biting down hard on a nut can elicit a splintering effect, causing fractures or breaks in people’s teeth.

 10. Ice